TKabakov/CapstoneProject/README.md

-This is the final project in the Front-End Specialization
 # CapstoneProject

+This is the final project in the Front-End Specialization.